The Best Dog Frisbee In Australia - The Overview

 Kong is another company that made a name for themselves for producing toys that are almost indestructible.
 While they might be better known for their chewing toys, the Kong Classic Flyer is another great product from this company.

 This flying disc is made from rubber that’s completely safe for dogs.
-The texture of the rubber is optimized for the canine bite - it’s soft but still strong enough to withstand the chewing attacks.
+The texture of the rubber is optimised for the canine bite - it’s soft but still strong enough to withstand the chewing attacks.
 This frisbee is a bit peculiar.
 Perhaps it shouldn’t even be called a frisbee.
 That’s because it’s quite heavy and floppy due to the nature of the rubber.

 The Kong Classic Flyer Large being tested by our independent expert team.